 Possesses a Private Pilot Certificate with or without other ratings

 Students that currently possess a Private Pilot Certificate are required to enroll in Aviation 102 and complete the FAR Part 61 Abbreviated Private Pilot Flight Training Course.
 After completing the Private Pilot Course, fixed-wing students majoring in Aviation Management, Commercial Aviation, Flight Education, or Unmanned Aircraft Systems must complete the full Part 141 Commercial/Instrument Pilot Airplane Training Course Outline (TCO).
-Students planning to graduate in Air Traffic Control, Airport Management, or Aviation Technology Management that already possess a Private Pilot Certificate are not required to complete the flight component of Aviation 102.
+Students planning to graduate in Air Traffic Management, Airport Management, or Aviation Technology Management that already possess a Private Pilot Certificate are not required to complete the flight component of Aviation 102.

 Possesses a Commercial Pilot Certificate and no other ratings